Print Free 2016 W-9 Form For 2015

 How To Complete:

-All you need to do to complete this form is fill in your name (or business name), your address, your business type and either your SSN or TIN.
+All you need to do to complete these W9 Forms is fill in your name (or business name), your address, your business type and either your SSN or TIN.
 Then make sure you sign and date it too!
 It's really that EASY!!!

 Businesses that request and collect a W9 from you will not actually submit it to the IRS with any of their tax return information.